 I went looking for my past with kids in tow, the family wagon hastily packed with duffel bags, raingear and a tote bag filled with apples, peanut butter, honey, and raisin bread.
 That should sustain us for the weekend.
 I threw in Katie Kazoo Switcheroo and some Junie B Jones books-on-tape but didn't bother with toys, markers, or play-dough.
 Let the girls entertain themselves in the woods.
-Let them bounce on the twin beds of Cabin B, play Slam-Dunk-Jump-Spin with Ducky and Lambie.

 Our first evening in Craftsbury I told my husband I wanted to explore - rediscover the wild woman within who had lately felt tamed, trapped by modern domesticity and motherhood.

 "Go and run with the wolves, honey," he said, "I'll put the girls to bed."